babymonie/Luar/README.md

 ### 5. Convert Class:
 Convert between different data types and formats effortlessly with Luar's versatile Convert class.

 ### 6. Virtual Keyboard and Mouse Key (DirectX Compatible):
 Integrate virtual keyboard and mouse key functionalities directly into your Lua applications, providing compatibility with DirectX for enhanced gaming experiences and beyond.

+## Built on C#, Compatible Everywhere:

+Luar is built on C#, ensuring robust performance and flexibility.
+However, don't fret about platform compatibility!
+Luar is designed to work seamlessly on Linux, macOS, and Windows environments, providing a consistent experience across different operating systems.

+## Extendibility with Custom C# Libraries:

+Yes, you can extend Luar's functionality with your own C# libraries!
+We're actively working on a way to allow you to add your own classes and code snippets to Luar, empowering you to tailor the runtime environment to suit your specific needs.
+Stay tuned for updates on this exciting feature!

 ## Why Luar?

 Luar aims to make Lua a compelling alternative to Node.js by providing a streamlined runtime environment with a focus on simplicity and ease of use.
 Whether you're a seasoned Lua developer or just starting out, Luar empowers you to build powerful applications with confidence.